-For companies requiring an Audit the directors will have to be able to demonstrate that their calculations are robust, their judgements are sound and that the combination of the notes to the accounts and the amounts charged to profit and loss are sufficient to give a true an fair view of the cost to the Company of making its Share Based Payments.
+For companies requiring an audit, the directors will have to be able to demonstrate that their calculations are robust, their judgements are sound and that the combination of the notes to the accounts and the amounts charged to profit and loss are sufficient to give a true and fair view of the cost to the Company of making its Share Based Payments.

 FRS 102 Section 26 runs from pages 191 to 196 and is an invaluable source of information to the preparers of accounts.
 For those companies who will rely on a firm of accountants to prepare their accounts this reference material will assist greatly in knowing what information and in what format they will need to prepare the relevant notes and charges to the accounts.

-For those preparing accounts in house some diligent research on line, looking at the accounts of your peers and subscribing to a Black-Scholes on line calculator is probably the best route.
+For those preparing accounts in-house, some diligent research, analysing your peers' accounts and using a Black Scholes calculator is probably the best route.

 Our team, content and app can help you make informed decisions.
 However, any guidance and support should not be considered as 'legal, tax or financial advice.'